LesFruitsDefendus/guides/docs/source/pre-pick-guide/annexes/E-tree-owner-script-update.md

         - **You**: I understand.
 Can we contact you next year to ask if you'd like to participate or do you want to be removed from our list?
             - **Tree owner**: Yes, contact me next year
-                - **You**: Ok, we'll call or email you next year [**Update Additional Information section**]
+                - **You**: OK, we'll call or email you next year [**Update Additional Information section**]
             - **Tree owner**: No thanks, please take me off the list
-                - **You**: Ok, do you mind sharing with me why you do not want to participate?
+                - **You**: OK, do you mind sharing with me why you do not want to participate?
                     - **Tree owner**: Bad experience
                         - **You**: I'm sorry to hear that.
                         - Responses to (some) possible scenarios:
                             - Fruit left on tree: That was likely because it was out of reach.
 Pickers' safety is a priority and we tell volunteers to leave fruit if they are higher than what our ladder can reach.
                             - LFD didn't arrive in time: Fruit can ripen faster than expected.
 We do our best to respond to calls requesting a harvest right away, however, we entirely volunteer-run and there are times when we are unable to organize folks quickly enough.
-                        - If the tree-owner doesn't want to continue with Les Fruits Defendus:
+                        - If the tree-owner doesn't want to continue with Les Fruits Défendus:
                             - **You**: I'm sorry you'll be leaving the collective, but I understand.
 I'll remove your tree from our database.
 Have a good day!
 Bye.

                                 (End)